Cataflam 50 mg 20 Tablets

 • Contraindicated in patients with moderate to severe renal disease and severe hepatic impairment.

-• Cyclosporine: increases plasma concentration of diclofenac.
+• Cyclosporine: increases the plasma concentration of diclofenac.

 • Methotrexate: diclofenac reduces the excretion of methotrexate